Malaria: progress and challenges toward elimination

 Malaria is a disease caused by a parasite (Plasmodium) transmitted through the bite of an infected mosquito (female Anopheles).
-Through the bloodstream, the parasites reach the liver, where they produce another form of the parasite that infects red blood cells.
-As they do so, they multiply within these cells, rupture them, and continue to infect others.
-As a result, an immune response to the infection occurs, with symptoms such as fluctuating fever, chills, and fatigue.
-Additionally, anemia develops due to the destruction of red blood cells, and kidney damage occurs from the circulating free hemoglobin.
-Without treatment, other organs can be affected, including the central nervous system, potentially leading to death.
+Through the bloodstream, the parasites reach the liver.
+There they produce another form of parasite that infects red blood cells.
+In doing so, they multiply within them, rupture them, and continue infecting others.
+As a result, an immune response to the infection occurs, with symptoms such as cyclical fever, chills and fatigue.
+Anaemia also develops as a result of red blood cell destruction, along with kidney damage due to circulating free haemoglobin.
+Without treatment, other organs become affected, including the central nervous system, which can ultimately lead to death.

-In the past, significant efforts were made that did not eradicate the disease but did eliminate it in many countries.
-However, malaria remains a public health threat for the poorest, especially in sub-Saharan Africa.
-The use of new tools and strategies for its elimination will only achieve their objectives if there is a global commitment to support them.
-This requires taking measures related to climate change.
-Additionally, combating malaria must be addressed in humanitarian contexts with high transmission of the parasite, resulting from political instability, conflicts, mass forced displacement of people, and deteriorated health systems.
+In the past, major efforts were made that did not succeed in eradicating the disease but did eliminate it in many countries.
+However, malaria remains a public health threat for the poorest populations today, particularly in sub-Saharan Africa.
+The new tools and strategies for its elimination will only achieve their goals if there is a global commitment to pursuing them.
+This requires action on climate change.
+The fight against malaria must also be addressed in humanitarian contexts with high parasite transmission, driven by political instability, conflict, mass forced displacement and deteriorated health systems.

 Malaria has accompanied mankind through the centuries.

-We have been living with malaria since the Neolithic revolution, the time when populations shifted from hunting and gathering to agriculture and animal husbandry.
-In fact, it is believed that this disease may have been the cause of the death of Alexander the Great in 323 BC and of Alaric I, the first "barbarian" king to besiege and sack Rome.
-It was also the cause of Attila abandoning his conquest of Italy in 452 or the death of a third of the Christian soldiers during the Third Crusade (1188-1192).
+We have coexisted with malaria since the Neolithic Revolution.
+That was the moment when populations transitioned from hunting and gathering to farming and animal husbandry.
+In fact, this disease is believed to have caused the death of Alexander the Great in 323 BC and of Alaric I, the first "barbarian" king to successfully besiege and sack Rome.
+It was also responsible for Attila abandoning his conquest of Italy in 452 AD and for the death of a third of Christian soldiers during the Third Crusade (1188–1192) (Mertens, 2024)Mertens, J. E. (2024).
+A history of malaria and conflict.
+Parasitology Research, 123, 165. https://doi.org/10.1007/s00436-024-08167-4.

 Malaria is even attributed to the end of Genghis Khan's military campaign in Eastern Europe in 1241, as well as facilitating the entry of European invaders into the Americas in the 16th century.
 It was also malaria that defeated more than half of the British and French troops during the Haitian Slave Insurrection of 1791, which ultimately led to Haiti's independence.
 For example, it is estimated that malaria accounted for 66% of deaths during the American Civil War (1861-1865).